shyleenk/MOOD/README.md

 ### TensorFlow Lite
 TensorFlow Lite is Google's machine learning framework to deploy machine learning models on multiple devices and surfaces such as mobile (iOS and Android), desktops and other edge devices.

+# Research Questions
+To build a Machine Learning model that will help identify different modes based on various expression with an accuracy 80% and above.

+# Algorithms
+Convolutional Neural Network (CNN)

+# Contact
+For questions,clarification or corrections Contact me

+# Licences
+MIT Lincence